cfrm17/CounterpartyRiskLimitMonitoring/README.md

 The groups of trades that are to be monitored are created by applying filters to the bank-wide set of trades.
 Each filtered set of trades is referred to as an Aggregation Set.
 Each Aggregation Set has a specific number of possible ‘Dimensions’ to which it must be possible to map each trade.

-Any trade that matches all dimension values (see https://finpricing.com/lib/EqCallable.html) for an Aggregation Set belongs to the set.
+Any trade that matches all dimension values for an Aggregation Set belongs to the set.
 For monitoring and reporting, each Aggregation Set is associated with one or more Aggregation Risk Metrics for which its value (including exposure term profile) can be calculated.
 As stated above, this pairing is referred to as an Exposure Definition.

 There are various prescribed combinations of dimensions to be monitored, and each different combination is referred to as an Aggregation Set Type.
 Each actual Aggregation Set will be of an Aggregation Set Type.
 In this and other sections of this document the rules for monitoring activities are described in reference to these Aggregation Set Types.